SDGforskning/sdg-strings/SDG04_query_action_WoS.md

  NEAR/15
   (
    (
-    ("technic*" OR "vocation*" OR "tertiar*")
+    ("technic*" OR "vocation*" OR "postsecondary" OR "post secondary" OR "tertiar*") NEAR/3
-    NEAR/3
     ("education" OR "training" OR "school*" OR "learning") )
   OR
-  "university" OR "universities" OR "higher education" )
+  "university" OR "universities" OR "higher education" OR "college$" )
 )
 ```